UniLink: app for exchange students

 final nav bar component

-One thing about user-centric design is that you can't trust your instinct; it has to be what the users want not what I want.
-So the best thing to do is to conduct live testings, while moderating so one can get feedback from a controlled environment.
+One thing about user-centric design is that you can't trust your instinct; it has to be what the users want, not what I want.
+So, the best approach is to conduct live testing while moderating so you can get feedback from a controlled environment.

-Now that UniLink is coming together nicely with key screens made and prototyped, my team moderated usability tests with 4 target users— focusing on tasks completion and first-click test methods.
+Now that UniLink is coming together nicely with key screens made and prototyped, my team moderated usability tests with 4 target users— focusing on task completion and first-click test methods.

 snippet from our interview doc